-Moderate, mitigated to Low: Human infections occur seasonally (typically April through November) through exposure to water or soil contaminated by infected animals and is associated with wading, and swimming in contaminated, untreated open water.
+Moderate, mitigated to Low: Unmitigated health risk to U.S. personnel was moderate with seasonal transmission (April-November).
+Human infections occur seasonally (typically April through November) through exposure to water or soil contaminated by infected animals and is associated with wading, and swimming in contaminated, untreated open water.
 The occurrence of flooding after heavy rainfall facilitates the spread of the organism because as water saturates the environment Leptospira spp. present in the soil passes directly into surface waters.
 Leptospira spp. can enter the body through cut or abraded skin, mucous membranes, and conjunctivae.
 Infection may also occur from ingestion of contaminated water.
 The acute, generalized illness associated with infection may mimic other tropical diseases (for example, dengue fever, malaria, and typhus), and common symptoms include fever, chills, myalgia, nausea, diarrhea, cough, and conjunctival suffusion.
 Manifestations of severe disease can include jaundice, renal failure, hemorrhage, pneumonitis, and hemodynamic collapse.
 Recreational activities involving extensive water contact may result in personnel being temporarily debilitated with leptospirosis.
-This disease is associated with a Moderate health risk estimate.